BardOfCodes/geolipi/README.md

 ![banner](assets/banner_3.png)

+## Update: June 22

+GOAL Refactor and make it more usable with ASMBLR.

+1. Refactor Recursive Evaluate.
+    Question: Do we need Existing Canvas? (just give the canvas as a Tile UV or something)

+2. Keep only 2D and 3D SDF functions.
+    Question - what about Color?
+Keep it as well.

+3. Simple usecase:
+    Create tiny packaged shaders.
+Quick shader to visualize shape in Jupyternotebook?

+4. Link to the other libraries: ParSEL, SplitWeave, MXG, & [redacted].

+---

 GeoLIPI is a Language for modelling 2D/3D geometric objects.
 This is to be treated as a meta-language, from which visual programming languages can be derived.
 Some of the languages/visual programs that can be executed in this framework are:

 1. CSG 3D Variants